 This project is in the kid-friendly Halloween category.
 There is a bit of a wait with all the paint drying but you can put together this Ghost Windsock in an afternoon.

 If you’re looking for something more spooky than cute check out my Halloween sheet ghost tutorial.
-They look extra creepy hanging in the trees where they catch the moon light.
+They look extra creepy hanging in the trees where they catch the moonlight.

 Tin Can Ghost Windsock Supplies: